-We cannot use Euclidean distance (or the related correlation or Dynamic Time Warping etc. [12][20]) directly because it does not allow us to compare the relative merits of clusters of different lengths or different sizes.
+We cannot use Euclidean distance (or the related correlation or Dynamic Time Warping etc [11][17]) directly because it does not allow us to compare the relative merits of clusters of different lengths or different sizes.
 In contrast, MDL does allow such meaningful comparisons.
 Moreover, in the limited case when MDL and Euclidean distance can be compared (when time series lengths are the same), we find that the two measures are highly correlated so long as they are small (if both are destined to be large, it does not really matter how correlated they are).
-The relationship between Euclidean distance and MDL is shown in Figure 12.

-We work in the discrete space rather than the original continuous space because MDL requires it, and because working with the discretized time series makes no perceptible difference in classification (as shown in Figure 2) or in similarity search, indexing, motif discovery or outlier discovery.
+We work in the discrete space rather than the original continuous space because MDL requires it, and because working with the discretized time series makes no perceptible difference in classification (shown in Figure 2) or in similarity search, indexing, motif discovery or outlier discovery (omitted for brevity).